 The only additional ruling to wheelchair darts is that both rear wheels of the chair must be behind the oche throwing line.
 The chair can be horizontal to the board as some players may prefer this.

-More information can be obatined from Sarah Smile via the British Disability Darts Association website
+More information can be obatined from Sarah Smale via the British Disability Darts Association website

 Impairment classification for darts events is still in its early stages, but some things remain constant regardless of sport when considering the criteria set out by International Paralympic Guidelines.
 As darts has not yet been included amongst the sports held the Classification detail below is likely to change.